 There are a few things you shouldn't skimp on.
 Here's an idea of a minimal Coast to Coast kit list:

 - A good pair of boots.
 These should be worn in and comfortable.
-Lighter weight, more flexible boots give less protection from rocks but are better for walking day after day.
+Lighter weight, more flexible boots give less protection from rocks but are better for walking a long distance path day after day.
 Boots with a stiffer sole can aggravate tendons after a while.
 Bring whatever has worked well for you in the past.

 - A decent set of waterproofs.
 Expect to be walking in rain at least some of the time unless you're lucky enough to hit a heatwave.
 And let's be honest, it's almost certainly not going to be.